mattecora/AI-Labs/hw04/README.txt

 to it the current node, the number of expansions, the difference with the start time and the difference with the start memory (in this way, we account only for time and memory effectively needed to run the algorithm);
-- If the node state is not a goal, it proceeds to extend the frontier list by adding at the end the nodes generated from the expansion of the current node, which are obtained through the expand() method; finally, it inserts the node state into the visited list and increments the number of expanded nodes.
+- If the node state is not a goal and has not already been visited, it proceeds to insert the state into the visited list and extend the frontier by adding at the end the nodes generated from the expansion of the current node, which are obtained through the expand() method; finally, it increments the counter of the expanded nodes.

 The expand() method receives as parameters a node and the list of visited states and returns a list of nodes that are reachable via the given node.
 Those are generated starting from the list of actions and of the corresponding final states that can be taken from the given node, computed via get_successors().
-In particular, for each action, the method checks whether its associated final state has already been visited; if not, it appends to the successors list a new node, characterized by:
+In particular, for each action, the method appends to the successors list a new node, characterized by:

 - A path that is the current node's path, plus the current node;